NVIDIA-AI-IOT/redaction_with_deepstream/README.md

 * It has fully converlutional structure

-* It detects person faces as well as vehicle liscense plates
+* It detects person faces as well as vehicle license plates

 * It is optimized by TRT for fast inference during runtime of the app.